ebrgh12/Stack-project/README.md

 App to display search results from stack api.
 I have used (MVP)​​Model view presenter​ architecture for this project.

-I have used minimum comments in the code because the method names are sefl explanotory.
+I have used minimum comments in the code because the method names are sefl explanatory.

 *Technologies*